Colour Science & Management

 DCI-P3 was developed for digital cinema projection and is the required delivery format for all DCPs (Digital Cinema Packages).
 It uses the P3 primaries with a slightly warm DCI white point (approximately 6300 K) and a simple 2.6 gamma transfer function.
 Every theatrical release is mastered to DCI-P3.

-Display P3 uses the same colour primaries as DCI-P3 but with the standard D65 white point.
-This is the colour space used on all modern Apple devices (iPhone, iPad, MacBook Pro) and as the reference space for streaming platforms including Netflix, Apple TV+, and Disney+.
-When Netflix specifies a P3-D65 deliverable, they mean Display P3.
+Display P3 uses the same colour primaries as DCI-P3 but with the standard D65 white point and an sRGB-like transfer function.
+This is the colour space used on all modern Apple devices and as the SDR streaming reference for platforms including Apple TV+ and Disney+.

-Although Rec.2020 is the defined standard for HDR delivery, no display currently achieves full Rec.2020 reproduction.
-In practice, HDR content is mastered to P3-D65 — it fits within Rec.2020, gives meaningful wide-gamut headroom over Rec.709, and can be accurately monitored with current display technology.
-Full Rec.2020 mastering is effectively theoretical at present.
+Although Rec.2100 uses Rec.2020 colour primaries as its container, no display currently achieves full Rec.2020 reproduction.
+In practice, HDR content is mastered to P3-D65 within a Rec.2100 container — it gives meaningful wide-gamut headroom over Rec.709 and can be accurately monitored with current display technology.
+Full Rec.2020-wide mastering is effectively theoretical at present.

 P3 covers approximately 26% more colour volume than Rec.709, with the expansion mostly in greens and reds.
 Rec.2020 covers approximately 67% more than Rec.709.
 On a P3-capable display, the difference from Rec.709 is clearly visible — particularly in saturated foliage, skies, and skin tones.